joruof/shq/README.md

 4. Any publisher or subscriber can die at any moment without corrupting the shared memory or stalling other publishers or subscribers.

-**It is explicity NOT guaranteed that a messages is read by any subscriber before being deleted, meaning that subscribers may miss messages.**
+**It is explicity NOT guaranteed that a messages is read by any subscriber before being overwritten, meaning that subscribers may miss messages.**

 This means that shq (in its current form) is more similar to UDP than other explicitly reliable transport mechanisms, such as TCP.